zucaritask/heroku-buildpack-oauth2-proxy/README.md

 ## Usage with other applications

-For Using this buildpack with your application you need to do two things:
+For Using this buildpack with your application, you need to do two things:

-On the one hand, you need to setup the configuration for `oauth2_proxy`.
+On the one hand, you need to set up the configuration for `oauth2_proxy`.
 The getting started section describes this process for Github.
 For other providers, a look at the [configuration Section](#configuration) and at the [OAuth Provider Configuration documentation of oauth2\_proxy](https://github.com/pusher/oauth2_proxy#oauth-provider-configuration)